mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

 - [glances](https://github.com/nicolargo/glances/blob/develop/README.rst) utility: System cross-platform monitoring tool.
 It allows real-time monitoring of various aspects of your system such as CPU, memory, disk, network usage etc. as well as running processes, logged in users, temperatures, voltages etc.
 - [tmuxinator](https://github.com/tmuxinator/tmuxinator/blob/master/README.md): Tool that allows you to easily manage tmux sessions by using yaml files to describe the layout of a tmux session, and open up that session with a single command.

+For your convenience, in the scope of [MY₿ONK](https://github.com/mybonk/mybonk-core/blob/main/docs/INSTALLATION.md), you can reuse the tmuxinator template in the root of the Git repository ```.tmuxinator.yml```.

   ![](img/various/tmuxinator_screeshot.gif)